EnglundE/pasta-palace-ms2/README.md

 > * What do you do before/after using this kind of website?
 > * What makes a good experience?
 > * What do you expect when visiting this kind of website?

+> The result from this research is a website with only a few key functions to accomplish what the customers are looking for.
+A simple, not so busy site with clear steps to take to do what we want.

 - ### Scope
 >